Kitware/trame/docs/content/docs/tutorial-html.md

 ## GUI

-Let's modify the Hello ***trame*** application to add some GUI elements!
+Let's modify the Hello ***trame*** application to add some GUI elements by starting editing the file `03_html/app_cone.py`.

 <p style="text-align:center;"><img src="../images/tutorial-light.jpg" alt="Light Mode" style="width: 45%; height: 45%"><img src="../images/tutorial-dark.jpg" alt="Dark Mode" style="width: 45%; height: 45%"></p>

 So with the `SinglePage` layout, we could add UI elements to either the `toolbar`, `content`, or the `footer`.
 We'll limit ourself to the `toolbar`, but the proceedure is still the same.
-Let us add to the right side of the `toolbar` a switch to toggle between light and dark mode of the application and a button to reset the view after panning and zooming.
+Let us add to the right side of the `toolbar` a switch to toggle between light and dark mode of the application and a button to reset the view after panning and/or zooming.

 <p style="text-align:center;"><img src="../images/tutorial-buttons.jpg" alt="Light Mode" style="width: 25%; height: 25%"></p>

 - The VSpacer Vuetify component pushes the extra space on the left side of the component.

 - The VSwitch component toggles between two different states.
-In this case, we will update a Vuetify variable vuetify.theme.dark.
-The hide_details attribute creates a smaller, tighter switch.
+In this case, we will update a Vuetify variable `$vuetify.theme.dark`.
+The hide_details and dense attribute creates a smaller, tighter switch.

 - The VBtn component is a button.
 We decorate the button with a VIcon component where the argument is a String identifying the [Material Design Icons](https://materialdesignicons.com/) instead of text in this case.
 The VBtn icon attribute provides proper sizing and padding for the icon.
 Finally, the click attribute tells the application what method to call when the button is pressed.
 In this case, we use an internal ***trame*** function, `$refs.view.resetCamera()`.

+**Note**:
-**Note**: A ref (reference) is made by `vtk.VtkLocalView(renderWindow)` or `vtk.VtkRemoteView(renderWindow)`.
+- A ref (reference) is made by `vtk.VtkLocalView(renderWindow)` or `vtk.VtkRemoteView(renderWindow)`.
 By default, `ref="view"`.
-If you would like to change this or add additional views, the use `vtk.VtkLocalView(renderWindow, ref="newViewName")`.
+If you would like to change its name or add additional views, one can use `vtk.VtkLocalView(renderWindow, ref="newViewName")`.

 We add all the Vuetify components in a *flow* from left to right, top to bottom to the `layout.toolbar.children` array.